 Are dogs permitted?

-Dogs are welcome on our distillery grounds and inside our Visitor Centre shop & Tasting Bar as long as they are leashed, however they are not permitted in the production areas of our distillery.
+Dogs are welcome on our distillery grounds and inside our Visitor Centre shop & Tasting Bar as long as they are leashed.
+However, they are not permitted in the production areas of our distillery.
 Please note, dogs cannot be left unattended.

 Is there a café?